jp-um/data_storage_workshop/README.md

 This container is linked to all the containers we set up (and are running).

 You should then be able to copy the Jupyter notebook URL from the terminal into your browser (ctrl-click will open a browser automatically).
+Note that you may need to change the hostname to ```127.0.0.1``` (the local host).

+Explore and run the NoSQL and SQL notebooks, and understand each command does.

-### Limitations
+## Limitations

 The databases we run within the containers have no volume mounted (from Ubuntu).
 This means that all data created during our exercises is stored in the container which gets lost when you stop running the container.
 If you want your data to persist, you have to mount volumes (on your Ubuntu installation) and use these as the data directory of the NoSQL engine.
 For example, to keep a copy of